anish-thakker/CFB-recruiting-war/README.md

 Using data from 2002-2020 from 247 Sports, this web app will allow the user to choose a state, position, star rating(according to 247), and a time period.
 The web app will then tell the user  the top 3 recruiting programs within that category, along with their best recruit from that category.

 For example, one can see which schools are the best at recruiting 5-star wide receivers from Texas between 2010 and 2020.
 Or, one can see which schools recruited the best in Maryland this year amongst 4 star prospects and higher.
-The possibilities are endless, and provide interesting data about the recruiting process for fans of college football.
+The possibilities are endless, and can provide interesting data about the recruiting process for fans of college football.

 # Usage
 Visit this url ---> http://cfb.anishthakker.com/